 The remote inputs and outputs provide a means of sharing digital point state information between remote UR-series devices.
 The remote outputs interface to the remote inputs of other UR-series devices.
-Remote outputs are FlexLogicTM operands inserted into IEC 61850 GSSE messages and are of two assignment types: DNA standard functions and user-defined (UserSt) functions.
+Remote outputs are FlexLogicTM operands inserted into IEC 61850 GSSE and GOOSE messages.